 Available with Advanced license.

-To create an ortho mapping workspace for processing your drone images, you will need two files with information about your drone imagery: the geolocation information and the camera information.
+To create an ortho mapping workspace for processing your drone images, you will need two types of information about your drone imagery: the geolocation information and the camera information.
+This information is commonly stored as metadata in the image files, typically in the EXIF header, and includes latitude, longitude, altitude, and camera type.
+The camera type is used to compute a camera model based on the specifications of the camera.

 Create an ortho mapping workspace from drone imagery